AnushkaG2509/soma-lab/team/index.md

 # Team

-We are actively looking for highly motivated and curious undergraduate, graduate (Masters/PhD), post-doctoral, and project associate candidates to join our team!
-If you would like to join us, please contact Prof. Gupta ([agupta@iitm.ac.in](mailto:agupta@iitm.ac.in)) and include your CV with research interests.
-We welcome researchers from diverse backgrounds including biotechnology, computational biology, computer science, data science and related fields.
+We are actively looking for highly motivated and curious undergraduate, graduate (Master's/PhD), post-doctoral, and project associate candidates to join our team!
+If you would like to join us, please contact Prof. Gupta ([agupta@iitm.ac.in](mailto:agupta@iitm.ac.in)) and include your CV and research interests.
+We welcome researchers from diverse backgrounds including biotechnology, computational biology, computer science, data science, and related fields.

 {% include section.html %}
 ## **<span style="font-size: 1.3em;">Principal Investigator</span>**